Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Currency pairs can either be quoted directly or indirectly.

-A direct quote is simply where the domestic currency is quoted first, whereas an indirect quote is simply where the domestic currency is the quoted figure.
+A direct quote is simply where the domestic currency is quoted first.
+An indirect quote is simply where the domestic currency is the quoted figure.

 Generally it will be pretty obvious which currency is generally stronger.
-For example if you see 1.30 on a pound dollar currency pair you will know this is in reference to £1 = $1.30 and not vis versa, barring any economic meltdowns this will not change.
+For example if you see 1.30 on a pound dollar currency pair you will know this is in reference to £1 = $1.30.
+Barring any economic meltdowns this will not change.

-Next we are going to outline the metric by which success is measured in forex trading.
+Next we are going to outline the metric by which success is measured in fx.

 PIPs & The Spread (IMPORTANT)